kliuengineering/AMD/Phase3-2.md

 2. We shall pay attention to the usage of IP2IP API with transfer tables.

 3. We may need to create a number of stubs, but mocks may not be needed as the logics do not require a control of rc.

+4. The completed UTs can be found on the obsoleted openSIL code base on Github.

+## UUT-Batch-4

+### Timeline: February 22, 2025 -> March 7, 2025

+1. The goal of this sprint is to migrate to the Phoenix code base.

+2. UTs are expected to be written based on the new code base.